 The current 56 member countries of the OIC are highly diverse in terms of their level of economic development and many of them require a substantial amount of resources to finance their development.
 Due mainly to lack of adequate resources and ineffective use of existing resources, these countries continue to face persistent development challenges.
 On the other hand, there are also a growing number of OIC member countries that have been active in supporting development in other developing countries, but their role in development assistance is not properly recognized at global levels.

 In order to address the development finance challenges, alternative mechanisms are being voiced across the globe.
 A particularly strong mechanism that becomes increasingly popular is the Islamic finance instruments in financing for development, which can be instrumental for OIC countries in fostering development when effectively utilized.

-In this connection, the Symposium aims to identify the opportunities for innovative financing mechanisms, including Islamic finance instruments, as well as effective utilization modalities of existing resources for financing development in developing countries, with a particular focus on OIC member countries.
-It will also highlight and discuss the growing role of some OIC member countries as development financiers and emerging donors in achieving global development goals.
+In this connection, the Symposium elaborated the opportunities for innovative financing mechanisms, including Islamic finance instruments, as well as effective utilization modalities of existing resources for financing development in developing countries, with a particular focus on OIC member countries.
+It also highlighted and discussed the growing role of some OIC member countries as development financiers and emerging donors in achieving global development goals.

 The Symposium was sponsored by Turkish Airlines and Albayrak Media Group.